-Last but not least, the distribution of deficit targets across regions is linearly set among regions.
-The asymmetry occurs because the economic position of each region is rather different.
-While some regions -those that receive more resources per capita from central transfers- can reach those targets without reducing expenditure, other regions -with a larger share of resources coming from their tax revenues- must introduce significant budget cuts.
-What is surprising is the fact that some of the regions that have to introduce larger budget cuts are those that have higher fiscal capacity and contribute the most to vertical and horizontal regional transfers, given the way in which the mechanism that allocates resources among regions operates.
+Last but not least in our analysis, the distribution of deficit targets across regions is linearly set among regions.
+The asymmetry occurs because the economic position of each region is rather different (they have the same target from rather different initial positions).
+While some regions -those that receive more resources per capita from central transfers- can reach those targets without reducing expenditure, other regions -with a larger share of resources coming from their tax revenues- must introduce significant budget cuts or they increase tax rates.
+What is surprising (see table 3) is the fact that some of the regions that have to introduce larger budget cuts -or increase tax rates of simply fail in achieving target deficits- are those that have higher fiscal capacity and contribute the most to vertical and horizontal regional transfers, given the way in which the mechanism that allocates resources among regions operates.